elatov/puppet/logrotate/README.md

    parameters documented below.
  * Instead of 'daily', 'weekly', 'monthly' or 'yearly', there is a `rotate_every` parameter (see documentation below).

+## logrotate::conf

+You may, optionally, define logrotate defaults using this defined type.
+Parameters are the same as those for logrotate::rule.
+Using this type will automatically include a private class that will install and configure logrotate for you.

 ## logrotate::rule